rpellerin/rpellerin.github.io/README.md

 sudo apt-get install python # This line or the next one sudo apt-get install python3
 ```
-2. Install pip if not installed yet ("Python 2.7.9 and later (on the python2 series), and Python 3.4 and later include pip by default [1], so you may have pip already.").
+2. Install pip **or pip3** if not installed yet ("Python 2.7.9 and later (on the python2 series), and Python 3.4 and later include pip by default, so you may have pip already.").
 ```bash
 wget https://bootstrap.pypa.io/get-pip.py
 sudo python get-pip.py